vatpac-technology/sops/docs/terminal/sydney.md

 | Mount Annan Outbound | `HXPR EMPS MAGG`  | `A015` |
 | Penrith Outbound   | `PRT SITS VCBR`     | `A015` |

+!!! phraseology
+    **UNY**: "Bankstown Approach, Diamond UNY, passing `A011`, climbing to `A015`"
+    **SBA**: "UNY, identified"

 Each coded clearance includes a frequency transfer and control service termination instruction.
 No explicit instructions should be given to these aircraft.

 #### Arrivals
-Arrivals may contact either SYC or SBA prior to entering CTA.
-SYC shall provide a squawk code and identify the aircraft, then transfer them to SBA for clearance.
+Arrivals shall contact **SYC** for identification prior to entering CTA.
+SYC shall provide a squawk code and identify the aircraft, perform normal [Radar Position to TCU coordination](../controller-skills/coordination.md#radar-position---tcu-controllers) to **SBA**, then issue frequency transfer.

 | Coded Clearance    | Route             | Altitude |
 | ------------------ | ------------------- | ------ |